Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 \subsubsection{\textbf{Adaptive Batch Normalization}}

-This section addresses the first regime in Section~\ref{ssec:strategies}, i.e., \ac{TTT}, where only unlabeled target data are available.
-To enable adaptation under this constraint, we introduce an online, causal variant of \ac{BN} that can be readily adopted for deep neural networks.
+This section addresses the first regime in Section~\ref{ssec:strategies}, i.e., \ac{TTT}, where only unlabelled target data are available.
+To enable adaptation under this constraint, we introduce an online, causal variant of adaptive \ac{BN}.
+The model aligns at test time by updating only its internal normalization statistics (mean and variance), gradually shifting them from the source to the target domain while leaving the parameters unchanged.
 Classical \ac{BN} computes per-channel statistics over a mini-batch of $B$ sequences of length $U$.
 Denoting $z^{(l)}_{b,c,u}(\tau)$ as the activation at layer $l$, channel $c$, sample $b$, and time $u$ in batch $\tau$, the batch mean, and variance are

 These are used to normalize activations:

 while long-term population statistics are tracked via \acp{EMA}.

 In the streaming test-time setting, we process a single sequence ($B=1$) and compute online statistics over the prefix $\{z_c(i)\}_{i=1}^{t}$.
 At time $t$: